teodorpatras/SideMenuController/README.md

 ### Manually

-If you prefer not to use either of the aforementioned dependency managers, you can integrate EasyTipView into your project manually.
+If you prefer not to use either of the aforementioned dependency managers, you can integrate sources in Source folder into your project manually.

 <a name="supported-versions"> Supported OS & SDK Versions </a>
 -----------------------------